input-output-hk/cardano-node-wiki/docs/ADR-006-Using-optparse-applicative-main-repository.md

 * [Our 2021 PR](https://github.com/pcapriotti/optparse-applicative/pull/428) to `optparse-applicative`'s main repo.
 * [Our fork](https://github.com/input-output-hk/optparse-applicative) of optparse-applicative.
 * [Our 2024 PR](https://github.com/pcapriotti/optparse-applicative/pull/494) to `optparse-applicative`'s main repo.

+# Related ADRs

+- [ADR-012](ADR-012-standardise-CLI-multiple-choice-flags-construction.md) standardises CLI flag construction, which relies on the fork this ADR attempted to replace.
+- [ADR-013](ADR-013-Metavars-must-follow-screaming-snake-case.md) defines metavar naming conventions for the help text produced by the fork.